-Remember that if you don’t have a fenced yard, your dog will need several visits outside per day, and you’ll have to go with him with a leash.
+Remember that if you don’t have a fenced yard, your dog will need several visits outside per day, and you’ll have to go with him on a leash.

 Are you looking for an active pet to go on adventures with you, or are you looking for a lap buddy to sit with you while you read or watch TV?
 Dogs come in hundreds of varieties, all having different traits and needs.

-Hunting dogs, such as retrievers, Rhodesian ridgebacks and pointers, and herding dogs, such as border collies, corgis and shepherds, usually require lots of exercise or they’ll get bored and cause destruction.
+Hunting dogs, such as retrievers, Rhodesian ridgebacks and pointers, and herding dogs, such as border collies, corgis and shepherds, usually require lots of exercise.
+In the absence of sufficient exercise, dogs can get bored and cause destruction.

 Lazier breeds like English bulldogs, St. Bernards, mastiffs and some toy breeds, are more comfortable lying around the house and might protest when you demand a hike.